Aldryngton School PTA Pool Club 2021

 - Parents and guardians should ensure their child is abiding by the rules.

 Some of these questions have been asked before …

 If your question isn’t answered here or within the Operating Procedure & Rules, please email your query to firstname.lastname@example.org

 The pool is 17m x 7.5m and is 0.8m at the shallow end and 1.2m (4ft) at the deep end.

 Who can join PTA Pool Club?

 All Aldryngton families are invited to Join the PTA Pool Club so providing you have a child in Foundation or Years 1 to 6 at the start of the summer term then you can join.

 Please explain how the supervision duties work?

-Each duty is a 1½ -hour shift, we recommend this is split 45 minutes as Supervisor and 45 minutes on Gate duty.
-Only those who have attended a Resuscitation Training session or who are qualified First-Aiders can be Supervisor, if you are not trained you can carry out Gate duty.
-The standard opening times of 3:30pm – 5pm on schooldays and 2pm – 5pm on Saturdays and weekdays in the holidays require a total of about 262 1½-hour shifts.
-If there is a shortfall in the number of shifts volunteered, some days will be made non-rota, these will mostly fall in the second half of some summer holidays.
+Members open and close the pool by sharing Supervisory Duties.
+All previous members must undertake 4 x 1.5 hour duties and new members in 2021 must undertake 2 x 1.5 hour shadow duties plus 2 rota duties once the shadow duties are complete.
+Duties are carried out from the poolside.
+Each duty is a 1.5 hour shift.
+Only those who have attended a Resuscitation Training session or who are qualified First-Aiders can be Supervisor, if you are not trained or exempt for any reason you must be on duty with someone that is resus trained.
+The standard opening times of 3:30pm – 5pm on schooldays 2pm – 5pm on Saturdays / 2pm – 3.3pm on Sundays and weekdays in the holidays .
+If there is a shortfall in the expected number of members the rota will be adjusted to ‘non rota swimming’ on some days.
+These will mostly fall in the second half of some summer holidays.